5 Ways to Calm Your Limbic System

 Of all the clinical conditions my families deal with, anger is one of the toughest.
 We know that anger is a response to stress or dangerous situations, just like fear.
 When someone is in danger and can't escape, they might feel angry or hostile.
 This reaction is part of the fight-or-flight response.
 However, many kid's low frustration tolerance can lead to big, overly reactive and angry responses.
 It can be scary, upsetting and perplexing to deal with.

 Like with fear, anger starts with the amygdala activating the hypothalamus.
+These are the initial structures in the limbic system that influences aggression.
 But then, different parts of the prefrontal cortex may get involved in anger.
 People with damage to this part of the brain might have trouble managing their emotions, especially anger.

 The prefrontal cortex also plays a role in controlling angry responses, which means that people with dysregulation in this area will have difficulty controlling their emotions and may show anger and aggressiveness.